-In the United States lawmakers make tax advantaged accounts like the IRA or 401k either pretax or post tax.
-This means you are either going to pay tax on the money before putting it into a tax advantaged account or when you take the money out after decades of growth.
+In the United States, lawmakers make tax-advantaged accounts like the IRA or 401k either pretax or post-tax.
+This means you are either going to pay tax on the money before putting it into a tax-advantaged account or when you take the money out after decades of growth.
 Either way, the Federal Government wants some of your money in the form of taxes.

 Here is what you are looking for when selecting investment choices for your HSA.

 Go all in 100% on one of these funds.
-The expense ratio should be less that 0.25% ideally.
-The other quality choice is to look for a low cost Target Retirement Fund.
+The expense ratio should be less than 0.25% ideally.
+The other quality choice is to look for a low-cost Target Retirement Fund.
 This type of fund usually charges a slightly higher expense ratio in exchange for ease of use.
-You pick a date nearest the year of your retirement and the fund gradually adjusts to be more conservative.
+You pick a date nearest the year of your retirement and the fund gradually adjusts to become more conservative.
 The Target Retirement Fund is more of a set it and forget it approach.

-Tax Hack #1
+Tax Hack #1 (Double Dip)

 Often confused, the FSA and HSA can both be used in the same year.
 During the open enrollment period of your employer, set up both a Flexible Spending Account (FSA) and a Health Savings Account(HSA).
 The FSA is similar to the HSA but the money not spent at the end of the year is forfeited.
 By opening both accounts, the FSA turns into a Limited FSA.

 Save all of your receipts for medical expenses.
-Lets go through a scenario.
+Let’s go through a scenario.

 In 2017 you had $2000 of unreimbursed qualified medical expense receipts.
 In 2018 your transmission goes out in your car.
 You now submit your receipts from 2017, take your $2000 and pay for your transmission.

-In this way your HSA can function as an emergency fund giving you maximum flexibility.
+In this way, your HSA can function as an emergency fund giving you maximum flexibility.